cscorley/dissertation/chapters/5_combo/3_discussion.md

 ### \coneq

+Overall, all systems performed best for the DIT when $K = 500$, while lower $K$ work slightly better for the FLT with exception to \todo{blah}.
+Automatic learning of hyperparameters $\alpha$ and $\eta$ also yield higher performance throughout.

-In Table \ref{table:bookkeeper_model_sweep}, we see that \bookkeeper performs best for each task with 500 topics (i.e., $K = 500$) and an automatically learned $\alpha$.
+\bookkeeper was found to have the same optimal parameters for both tasks.
+In Table \ref{table:bookkeeper_model_sweep}, we see that \bookkeeper performs best for each task with 500 topics (i.e., $K = 500$) and an automatically learned
+$\alpha$.
 The FLT performs better with $\eta = 1/K$, while the DIT performs better at $\eta = 2/K$.
 However, each configuration's other task does not suffer from large performance drops.
 For example, the optimal FLT configuration, $K=500, \alpha=auto, \eta=1/K$, does not lose much performance for the DIT.